nslee333/nslee333/README.md

   I’m working on learning Blockchain development with the Ethereum Ecosystem.
 - 🌱 I’m currently learning ...
 JavaScript and Solidity with the LearnWeb3DAO.
-- 📫 Reach out to me on Email at nslee333@gmail.com